sparkutils/quality/docs/getting_started/running_on_databricks.md

 import com.sparkutils.qualityTests.QualityTestRunner
 import com.sparkutils.testing.SparkTestUtils

-// uncomment to disable connect test usage on DBR 17.3
+// uncomment to disable connect test usage on runtimes that support it, like DBR 17.3
 // System.setProperty("SPARKUTILS_DISABLE_CONNECT_TESTS","true")

+// uncomment to disable classic test usage on runtimes that support connect, DBR 17.3
+// a good use case is when using a UC shared cluster with init script / spark session extensions enabled, where
+// classic doesn't actually exist
+// System.setProperty("SPARKUTILS_DISABLE_CLASSIC_TESTS","true")

 // for running on azure set the configuration for both classic and connect client val keyMap = Map(s"fs.azure.account.key.${srv_path}${dfs}" -> accountKey)